About the International Development, Community, and Environment Department

 Health, Communities, and the Environment | People on the Move | Education, Youth, and Social Change | Land, Food, and Natural Resource Governance | Labor, Livelihoods and Development | Social, Environmental and Economic Sustainability

-The research and academic interests of IDCE faculty and students are diverse and complex — we are a transdisiplinary department focused on removing the barriers between traditional academic departments and combining disciplines creatively.
-Our mission is to produce practical approaches to longstanding social, envionmental, and economic problems, always mindful of the practitioners and communities we serve.
+The research and academic interests of IDCE faculty and students are diverse and complex — we are a transdisciplinary department focused on removing the barriers between traditional academic departments and combining disciplines creatively.
+Our mission is to produce practical approaches to longstanding social, environmental, and economic problems, always mindful of the practitioners and communities we serve.

 We are flexible and adaptable; we are shaped by local and global need, as well as the skills and passions of our faculty and students.
 While our degree programs remain constant, our signature academic pursuits coalesce from within our department.
 Currently, our community is focused on the following signature areas of engaged scholarship.

 In this signature we explore the complex interplay between environmental conditions, social processes, and human health.
 We ask:

 - What are the social and environmental causes of disease?

 - What are the causes of environmental exposures?

 - What accounts for disparities in the distribution of disease?

 - What makes a city, community, or region healthy?